Oil prices tumble even as stockpiles shrink for first time in 16 weeks

 Continue Reading Below

-U.S. stockpiles decreased by 745,000 barrels in the week through May 8, according to the U.S. Energy Information Administration, compared with a 4.15 million barrel build that analysts surveyed by Refintiiv were anticipating.
+U.S. stockpiles decreased by 745,000 barrels in the week through May 8, according to the U.S. Energy Information Administration, compared with a 4.15 million-barrel build that analysts surveyed by Refintiiv were anticipating.

 OIL-RICH ALASKA WARY OF SAUDI POWER PLAY IN BATTERED CRUDE MARKET